faizilham/msc-thesis/main/ch4_simple_model.typ

   &evalexit(p) &&= join.big_(q in "succ"(p)) evalentry(q)
 $<eq:BackwardPostFunc>

 Since the analysis is going backward, we define the initial state on the function exit node.
 All non-construction references are marked with $top$, while construction expressions are marked with $bot$.
 We mark constructions with $bot$ to accommodate paths where the construction calls never happened, i.e. if the call happened inside a conditional branch.
-Other nodes' post-execution transfer functions are simply the joined state of its successor nodes.
+Other nodes' post-execution transfer functions are simply the joined state of their successor nodes.

 We define the pre-execution transfer functions in @eq:BackwardPreFunc.
 There are four important cases here.
 The first two cases are function call expressions `$e = $f(...)`.
 If it is a `create` call with label $f in "Cons"$, then the utilization of construction call site $f$ is equal to the result's utilization.
 If it is a `utilize` call, then the argument expression $a$ is marked as utilized.
 $